Translate this page

 either direction!
 Therefore, it should be easy to realize that Christ may not come until about 2030AD!”

-The brethren should not however complain about this deception:
+He says that the brethren should not complain about this:

 must never be involved in ‘murmuring’ and ‘disputing’ and complaining